 To resolve the P0451 code, you need to determine its exact cause, which can prove challenging.
 If you are not confident with your DIY automotive repair skills, it’s best to leave the task to your mechanic.
-However, if you’re confident about your automotive knowledge, you can try researching diagnostic processes for your vehicle’s exact year, make, and model on forums to get an idea of what these might involve.
+However, if you’re confident about your automotive knowledge, you can try watching the video below to get an idea of what diagnosis might involve:

 How to Fix the P051 Code

 There’s no universal solution for code P051.
 The repair process will vary depending on the exact cause of the issue and the vehicle’s year, make, and model.
 It’s always best to bring your car to a mechanic if you’re unsure about diagnosis and repair.

 If you think you have enough DIY experience to resolve the issue, it’s highly recommended that you still use online repair manuals to guide you through the repair process.
 You should also consider investing in an ALLDATA single-vehicle subscription, which should help you clear the P0451 code and give you more information on other repairs you may have to do on your car in the future.